Smoke Test

 Advanced Smoke Testing Generation

-This section explains how you can use Skyramp to generate a smoke test for an entire endpoint of a REST API.
-To reliably generate test cases, we require at least one of the following inputs:
+This section explains how to change the CLI command to generate a smoke test for an entire REST API endpoint.
+To reliably generate test cases, we require:

 • OpenAPI schema (JSON or YAML file)

-Without a method specified, Skyramp generates tests for all methods of the specified endpoint URL and its direct children.
+Skyramp generates test cases for all available methods of the specified endpoint URL and its direct children.
 If the parent of the specified endpoint has relevant methods, they will also be included in the generated test.

 For example: